opendevstack/opendevstack.github.io/doc/getting-started.md

 ### Ansible

 The OpenDevStack uses [Ansible](https://www.ansible.com/ "Ansible") to install and configure the necessary software for the enabling stack, so it's recommended to get familiar with its core concepts and usage.
-Also credentials are stored within an Ansible vault, so even if you commit them in a public repository they are not available unless you know the vault password.
+Credentials are stored within an Ansible vault, so even if you commit them in a public repository they are not available unless you know the vault password.
+Nevertheless, it is recommended to take care with handling credentials, even if they are encrypted.

 ## Setup your local environment